Abdalkarim1979/EasyExchange/README.md

+## 📖 Project Description
+**Token Swap Master** is a web application that allows users to seamlessly swap between **Ethereum (ETH)** and tokens through a simple and intuitive interface.
+It integrates with a Solidity smart contract using **web3.js**, providing secure and transparent token exchange functionality.
+The app includes wallet connection, real‑time rate display, swap execution, and owner‑specific controls for managing deposits, withdrawals, and exchange rates.

+---

+## ✨ Features
+- 🔗 **Connect Wallet**: Easily connect a crypto wallet (e.g., MetaMask).
+- 📊 **Display Current Rate**: Shows the current token ↔ ETH exchange rate with refresh option.
+- ⚙️ **Set New Rate**: Owner can update the exchange rate directly.
+- 💸 **Swap ETH for Tokens**: Enter ETH amount and receive tokens instantly.
+- 🔄 **Swap Tokens for ETH**: Enter token amount and receive ETH.
+- 👑 **Owner Functions**: Withdraw/deposit ETH and tokens, manage liquidity, and adjust rates.
+- 🎨 **Modern UI**: Clean HTML/CSS design with interactive buttons.

+---

+## 🛠️ Technologies Used
+- **HTML5 / CSS3** for the front‑end interface
+- **JavaScript (web3.js)** for blockchain interaction
+- **Solidity Smart Contract** for token and ETH swap logic

+---

 ### Explanation of the Contract

 This smart contract is called `TokenSwapMaster`, and it is designed to facilitate the exchange of digital tokens for Ethereum (ETH) and vice versa.
 Here are the main functions: